Grant J. Jensen

 In addition to imaging small cells, we have also made a major investment into the structural biology of the human immunodeficiency virus type 1 (HIV).
 HIV is unusual in that while each virus has the same basic membrane and protein layers, they are all unique, making standard methods such as X-ray crystallography or EM-based "single particle analysis" ineffective.
 Thus while there are already hundreds of structures of individual HIV protein domains available in the PDB, many questions remain about how these assemble to form a virus and then how subsequent protein modifications drive maturation.
 In collaboration with Wes Sundquist's group, we have now used cryotomography to determine the three-dimensional structures of the immature and mature forms of HIV.
 This work confirmed previous conclusions from simpler projection images that the Gag lattice is organized into concentric spherical shells with hexagonal packing, but imaging them in 3-D allowed us to see that the shells are incomplete: the Gag lattice was actually a patchwork of loosely connected hexagonal nets separated by regions of disorder or vacancy.
 By computationally extracting individual unit cells from just the highly ordered patches, we produced an average structure of a Gag hexamer which suggested that the SP1 spacer formed a lattice-stabilizing six-helix bundle.
 This explains why proteolysis between CA and SP1 during maturation triggers rearrangement, and why certain drugs that bind SP1 block maturation.
 Other tomograms showed that the cone angle of the mature capsid shell does indeed match the predictions of the current "fullerene cone" model, and that some viruses had multiple and sometimes even nested capsid shells, arguing strongly against models of maturation that involve gradual collapse of a spherical immature shell.

 Electron cryomicroscopy is a relatively young field, and we are working to improve sample preparation methods, the number and quality of images produced, and the algorithms used to process and analyze those images.
-We have, for example, described a new cryogen mixture that facilitates plunge-freezing, shown that liquid nitrogen is actually a better coolant than liquid helium, characterized the first stage for routine dual-axis tilting, began testing a prototype lens-coupled CCD, automated sequential tilt-series acquisition, developed a model database for the storage of bacterial tomograms, and developed a new method for denoising.
+We have, for example, described a new cryogen mixture that facilitates plunge-freezing, shown that liquid nitrogen is actually a better coolant than liquid helium, characterized the first stage for routine dual-axis tilting, automated sequential tilt-series acquisition, developed a database for the storage of tomograms, and developed a new method for denoising.

-In addition to HHMI, the Jensen lab thanks the NIH, DOE, Agouron Institute, and the Searle and Moore Foundations for support.
+In addition to HHMI, the Jensen lab thanks the NIH, HFSP, the Beckman and Agouron Institutes, the Moore and Templeton Foundations and CEMI for support.